dwarvesf/playground/Engineering/Mobile/UIKit Builder pattern.md

 let password = MyStyleBlackTextFiled()
 ```

-Everything is fine until one day the designer gives us a new page with different text, background color, different font size.
+Everything is fine until one day the designer presents us with a new page, which contains different text, background color and font size.

-We are continue create a new `MyStyleRedTextField`
-With the above implementation, we can reuse our code but losing the flexibility of customisation.
-How can we fix it?
+We can create a new `MyStyleRedTextField` with the above implementation, but cannot reuse it as flexibly as we would like.
+How can we fix this?

-One way is using config like:
+One way is to use configuration settings like:

 ```swift
 let textField = UITextField()
 textField.config(textColor: .red, font: .system, backgroundColor: .white)